Willie Bloomquist: Kansas City Royals

 On January 9, 2009, Bloomquist signed a two-year deal with the Kansas City Royals.
 He played in 197 games with the Royals over parts of 2 seasons, hitting .265.

 Cincinnati Reds

 On September 13, 2010, Bloomquist was traded to the Cincinnati Reds for a player to be named later, or cash.
 In 11 games with the Reds, he hit .333.

 Arizona Diamondbacks

 On January 18, 2011, Bloomquist signed a one-year contract with the Arizona Diamondbacks.
 He hit .266 in 97 games with the Diamondbacks in 2011 and re-signed with the team after the season.

 Second stint with Mariners

 On December 5, 2013, Bloomquist signed a two-year deal to return to the Seattle Mariners.
-On July 2, 2015, Bloomquist was designated for assignment, and shortstop Chris Taylor called up from the Triple-A Tacoma Rainiers to take his roster spot.
+On July 2, 2015, Bloomquist was designated for assignment, and shortstop Chris Taylor (baseball) called up from the Triple-A Tacoma Rainiers to take his roster spot.

 On March 11, 2016, Bloomquist announced his retirement on Twitter.